 See photos from M + R's Piedmont Community Hall wedding.

 For those planning a redwoods venue on a budget, city-owned venues like Piedmont Community Hall are always the first place I recommend.
-M + R got ready in a gorgeous house nearby, and didn't let the rain stop them from having a beautiful wedding.
-Piedmont Community Hall does offer an outdoor redwoods amphitheatre for $450 (or $350 with hall rental) for the ceremony.
+The amphitheater offers a redwood backdrop and can be rented for $350-450 for the ceremony (but here's a local insider tip: I always take my couples to a redwood park nearby for portraits!)
 Receptions can be held outdoors or indoors with the 8-hour hall and patio rental for $3700-4550.
 Because public venues typically don't have any preferred vendors, they're perfect for planning a nontraditional wedding like how these two catered BBQ for their afternoon celebration!

 Waterfall Lodge | Ben Lomond, CA

-See photos from A + D's Waterfall Lodge wedding.
+See photos from N + S's Waterfall Lodge Wedding.

 Henry Cowell Redwoods State Park | Santa Cruz, CA

-See photos from J + F's Henry Cowell Redwoods State Park Wedding.
+See photos from K + G's Henry Cowell Elopement.

-Santa Cruz is one of my favorite places because it's where the redwoods and coast meet.
-Not far from downtown Santa Cruz, Henry Cowell Redwoods State Park brings you back in time as you explore old-growth redwood trees up to 277 feet tall.
-Intimate wedding and elopement ceremonies can be held at the redwood ring (maximum 20 guests) or larger weddings can be held at picnic lot 1 (maximum 150 guests).
+Henry Cowell Redwoods State Park brings you back in time as you explore old-growth redwood trees up to 277 feet tall.
+Intimate wedding and elopement ceremonies can be held at the redwood ring (maximum 20 guests) or larger weddings can be held at picnic lot 1 (maximum 150 guests, but doesn't have the same redwoods backdrop).
 Fees are minimal compared to wedding venues so it's great for those who don't need all the aspects of a traditional venue.
 If you're getting married nearby, you can also apply for a permit to take your portraits at Henry Cowell like these two did!

 Once you've got your venue booked, the next step is to hire a photographer!
 Ready to chat?